Deontay Wilder will have the opportunity to gain revenge against Tyson Fury in a match-up many now believe the American cannot win.

-A ferocious twelfth round blitzkrieg on Fury’s jaw in fight one is now a faded memory for some, who see ‘The Gypsy King’ repeating the feat of one month ago later this year.
+A ferocious twelfth-round blitzkrieg on Fury’s jaw in fight one is a faded memory for some, who see ‘The Gypsy King’ repeating the feat one month later this year.

 Fury came out with bad intentions at the MGM Grand.
 The 31-year-old used all his superior strength and grit to grapple, push and pummel Wilder to the canvas.

-Unfortunately for the now ex-WBC heavyweight champion, he had no answer.
-Either something was wrong with Wilder or he’s simply no match for Fury when he’s fully fit.
+Unfortunately, for now, the ex-WBC heavyweight champion had no answer.
+Either something was wrong with Wilder, or he’s simply no match for Fury when he’s fully fit.

 Since that loss, the first of his career, Wilder has reclused apart from one single statement on his social media channels.

-Wilder vowed to be back stronger than ever and fully intends to gain revenge on Fury.
+Wilder vowed to be back more vital than ever and fully intends to gain revenge on Fury.

-Should he be successful against the odds, the Olympic bronze medalist would open a huge can of worms in the top division.
+Should he be victorious against the odds, the Olympic bronze medalist would open a massive can of worms in the top division.

-A fourth fight, whether it happens immediately or not, will firmly be on the cards.
+Whether it happens immediately or not, a fourth fight will firmly be on the cards.
 The saga would read 1-1-1 with a KO apiece.
-Another installment would definitely be required.
+Another installment would be required.

 It won’t necessarily have to happen in 2020, though.
-Fury could easily move on to a UK blockbuster with Anthony Joshua, before returning for a quadrilogy battle.
+Fury could quickly move on to a UK blockbuster with Anthony Joshua before returning for a quadrilogy battle.

 Even AJ could put himself in the frame by inflicting a second loss on Fury and making a fourth clash with Wilder an improbability.
 Fury would have to get back in the win column first, leaving Wilder and Joshua to collide in the summer of 2021.

-If he takes apart his main rival in the same manner as last time, questions will then be asked of Wilder’s future at 36.
+If he takes apart his main rival like last time, questions will be asked of Wilder’s future at 36.